sergeyshpadyrev/typed-remote-procedure-call/README.md

 import { createRPC, ExecutionRequest } from 'typed-remote-procedure-call';

 const rpc = createRPC<Methods>({
-    process: async (request: ExecutionRequest) => sendRequestToExecutionSide(request), // Here you can use any transport });
+    send: async (request: ExecutionRequest) => sendRequestToExecutionSide(request), // Here you can use any transport });
 ```